 Check out these Veterans Day events

-If you want to celebrate Veterans Day, there are events in the area for you to attend on Sunday or Monday.
+If you want to celebrate Veterans Day, there are events in the area for you to attend on Monday.

 Here’s the info you need to know: